danatrace/Dynatrace-AWS-Automation-Use-Cases/setup.md

 Welcome to the Dynatrace AWS Automation Use Cases Setup Guide.
 This guide provides a step-by-step walkthrough for automatically installing all required assets to implement a suite of Dynatrace AWS remediation use cases.
 It includes chaos testing workflows to simulate problem scenarios, infrastructure to support those tests, and a robust enterprise-grade permission model built on Dynatrace Policies and Groups.
 The setup must be performed by the designated Dynatrace user who will act as the Workflow Owner.
-Please follow each step carefully—skipping any part may result in an incomplete setup and require manual uninstall steps.
+Please follow each step carefully, as skipping any part may result in an incomplete setup and require manual uninstall steps.

 ### **Step 1: Create user permissions needed to run the setup**
 #### *Create a Dynatrace Policy:*